 Always Inform Your Family Or Your Friends Exactly Where You’re Going

 You don’t need to give them a very detailed description of where you are going to go.
 Just make sure that they know where you’re headed, how long you expect to be out, and what they should do in case you don’t call them or return within a specified time.
 At any rate, this helps narrow the search area in case you do get lost.

 If You Think You’re Lost, Don’t Panic

 Going into panic mode impairs your ability to think clearly.
 As such, try to remain calm and observe the S.T.O.P. protocol.
 This requires you to stop on your tracks, think if you’re lost, observe your surroundings, and plan on your next course of action.

 If you can retrace your tracks, head back to a more familiar location.
 However, only do this if it is not considerably far from your current location.
 That is why a hunting GPS is such a nifty tool so you’ll have the information you need right in your hands.

-If you were able to bring a survivalist kit, try to draw attention to yourself by blowing your whistle or even flashing your torch light if it comes with SOS functionality.
+If you were able to bring a survival gear, try to draw attention to yourself by blowing your whistle or even flashing your torchlight if it comes with SOS functionality.
 You might also want to consider setting up a temporary campsite while waiting for searchers and rescuers.
-Start a fire and double up on your hiking clothing as it can become particularly cold in the wilderness especially at night.
+Start a fire and double up on your hiking clothing, like hiking pants, as it can become particularly cold in the wilderness especially at night.
+Use an emergency blanket to keep you warm.
 Now is the time to put your survival skills into play.